SAP/ui5-linter/docs/Rules.md

 Checks whether:
 - modules are accessed via the global library namespace that is exposed by the `library` module of a UI5 library
-- `odata` globals are used implicitly in bindings without an explicit import to the corresponding modules
+- `odata` globals are used implicitly in bindings without an explicit import of the corresponding modules

 **Related information**
 - [Best Practices for Developers](https://ui5.sap.com/#/topic/28fcd55b04654977b63dacbee0552712)